 All that snow brings with it a frigid cold that can linger for months.
 In homes that have single pane windows, this cold can translate into expensive utility bills, and it would behoove your monthly budget to have the windows replaced with energy efficient windows.

 When considering which type of window you would like in your home, you will need to decide on what material the window framing is made from, single versus a dual pane window, and any sort of specialized energy efficiency coating.

-Aluminum, wood, and vinyl are your three main options for frames.
+Aluminum windows, wood windows, and vinyl windows are your three main options for frames.
 Hands down your best option in Albany is wood, especially if you have historic hardwood windows.
 In fact, one of the worst things a homeowner could do would be to take out a historic window that is in good condition.
 These hardwood windows are incredibly insulating and were built by expert craftsman who were far more attentive to their product than their modern factory-produced counterparts.

 If you find yourself in this situation and are still looking to improve your energy efficiency, consider installing exterior storm windows with a low emissivity (low-E) coating.
 These windows are easy to install, averaging about 20 to 30 minutes per window, and are significantly cheaper than a full window replacement is (roughly $60 to $200 per window for your overall cost).
 You should expect to see an energy saving of 12 to 33 percent annually with the addition of these storm windows.